Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 - ssh-copy-id root@IP   (IP of ur baseos)
 - INORDER  TO PREVENT FROM ENTERING  THE PASSWORD AGAIN AND AGAIN FOR REMOTE LOGIN.

-- install Github , BUILD PIPELINE, DELIVERY PIPELINE And GIT PULL REQUEST BUILDER plugins in JENKIN.
+- Install Github , BUILD PIPELINE, DELIVERY PIPELINE And GIT PULL REQUEST BUILDER plugins in JENKIN.
 - One should have some knowledge of JENKINS , GITHUB AND GIT AND DOCKER.

 ### JENKINS JOB 1 SCRIPT: